azathought/azathought.github.io/_posts/2019-10-04-Tomb-of-Annihilation-Review.md

 ### Pacing in the Jungle Grind

 The random encounters for Chult's jungle are a lot of fun as long as you don't let it turn into a repetitive grind.
-If your players enjoy the immersion of simulating a jungle expedition, follow the rules to the letter, but for most, pacing the game's challenges are an important part of keeping players engaged.
+If your players enjoy the immersion of simulating a jungle expedition, follow the rules to the letter.
+For most, pacing the game's challenges is an important part of keeping players engaged.
 Breaking the suggested rules for the hexcrawl down into a few phases can control the pace without distracting from the story and adventure.

 1. The first trek back from the shipwreck uses 100% of the rules for insects, mad monkey fever, dehydration, etc.  The players have no supplies except what they can craft in the jungle so this should be challenging.
 The risk and challenge here are succumbing to the dangers of the jungle.
 All this and an encounter or two with tiny velociraptors should humble the players and make them respect the jungle as a dangerous place for which they should prepare.